 If you have any questions about surrogacy in Maryland, Virginia, or Washington, D.C., don’t hesitate to reach out to Fairfax Surrogacy.
 Our experienced team of professionals is well-versed in the intricacies of surrogacy in the DMV region.
 We are here to guide you through the process, provide you with the support and information you need, and help you make informed decisions.
 Your dreams of parenthood through surrogacy can become a reality, and Fairfax Surrogacy is here to make that journey as smooth and rewarding as possible.
 Contact us today to take the first step towards building your family through surrogacy.
 Your path to parenthood starts here.

 Written by: Jennifer Fairfax, Esquire

 Jennifer is a well-known and accomplished adoption and ART attorney licensed in Maryland, Virginia, and the District of Columbia.
 She has experience in helping clients explore adoption and assisted reproductive technology options regardless of their family dynamic.
 If you are adoptive or intended parents, she can guide prospective adoptive parents through each step of the journey to help complete their family.
-She offers legal counsel on all adoption options, and assists in navigating the avenues available in locating birth parents, surrogates, intended parents, and, if preferred, working with a reputable licensed child-placing adoption agency.
+She offers legal counsel on all adoption options and assists in navigating the avenues available in locating birth parents, surrogates, and intended parents, and, if preferred, working with a reputable licensed child-placing adoption agency.
 Similarly, if you are interested in being a Gestational Carrier, Jennifer can help you get started down that path.
 She works collaboratively with clients, programs, and agencies to provide smooth and efficient legal services as clients build their families.
-Handling both adoption and ART in all three local jurisdictions she has vast experience in this area for these fields of law.
+Handling both adoption and ART in all three local jurisdictions, she has vast experience in this area for these fields of law.